 The Yen lost ground against the dollar on Thursday, as both are considered safe-haven currencies, but the dollar received a bigger boost from the escalation of the crisis in Ukraine.
 The USD/JPY rate was catapulted to the 115.7 level and continued trading at high levels for the remainder of the week, closing near 115.5 on Friday.
 If the USD/JPY pair climbs further, it may find resistance at the 116.3 level, while if it declines, support might be found at 114.8 and further down at 113.4.

-The gold price skyrocketed to $1,974 on Thursday, its highest price since September 2020, after Russia launched an attack against Ukraine.
+The gold price skyrocketed to $1,974 on Thursday, its highest price since September 2020, after Russia launched an attack on Ukraine.
 The gold price jumped early on Thursday, breaking through the $1,917 per ounce resistance level, but deflated later in the week, closing around $1,989 per ounce on Friday after markets absorbed the news of the invasion in Ukraine.
 If the price of gold decreases, support may be found at 1,782 per ounce.

 The price of gold has been exhibiting high volatility the past few days, spurred by the Ukrainian crisis rollercoaster.
 Mounting geopolitical tensions support the price of gold, as risk appetite diminishes and demand for safer assets grows.